Acupuncture * Massage * Herbal Medicine * Fat Reduction * Weight Loss * Stress Relief * Pain Management

 Active, retired, and discharged Veterans receive free acupuncture and massage treatments at RMRCH.
 To learn more, please see our Veterans page.
 Thank you for your service!

 We have two convenient locations to serve you!
 The main office is located in Aurora, CO near Illiff Ave. and I-225, 2323 S. Troy St., Bulding 3, Ste.
 108. The second location is in Strasburg, CO at 1517 Main Street.
 Both locations have free parking and handicap accessibility.
-Forms of payment accepted are: Cash, Checks, Visa, MasterCard, Discover, American Express, flex-spending and health savings accounts for acupuncture and massage treatments.
+Forms of payment accepted are: Checks, Visa, MasterCard, Discover, American Express, flex-spending and health savings accounts for acupuncture and massage treatments.
+We do not accept tips at either location for any service.

 Free Health Analysis!